davidmgormley/noisy_forest/README.md

       - C)  Next, I evaluated my model on the set of training datasets from PMLB and committed the final train/test splits for training data and the final hyperparameter grids to github

       - D) Lastly, I will evaluate my model on the holdout datasets and report my findings.
 The model never saw these holdout sets during the training process.

+3) Experimental Protocol